 The kadai masala is an essential element to get restaurant flavours and the secret is to use freshly ground masala.
 The trick to achieving the perfect taste and flavour is to add it at the right time.
 There are two ways:

 1. Add it while stir-frying mixed peppers, onion and paneer so that the masala blends well and makes the curry flavourful.

 2. Alternatively, add it to the curry just before you switch the flame off to retain maximum flavour and aroma.
 Remember not to add kadai masala along with other dry spices.

 You can use butter to enhance the flavour of paneer curry.

-A spoon of cream adds a creamy texture to the curry and make it appealing for kids.
+A spoon of cream adds a creamy texture to the flavourful kadai paneer and makes it appealing for kids.

 To make a gravy version, after step 5 (in pic), add half a cup of water and simmer for 5 minutes and then add stir-fried peppers and paneer.

 You can swap tomato puree or paste for fresh tomatoes.
-If you use tinned tomato paste be careful while adding salt as most of the canned products contain salt in it.
+If you use tinned tomato paste you may have to add just a little salt as most canned products contain salt in them.

-I would highly recommend to serve this dry paneer dish with naan, paratha or tandoori roti.
+I would highly recommend serving this dry paneer dish with naan, paratha or tandoori roti.

 Serve it with a glass of juice or lassi for kids to compensate for the spiciness just in case.